 When the summer period arrives, the polar bear will begin to use its fat reserves and eat vegetables that provide energy and nutrients.
 In summer, the polar bear can feed several times a day if they are lucky to find food remains.
 However, the summer conditions will not allow them to find enough nutrients since seals will be practically out of reach.

 How Many Seals Does A Polar Bear Eat?

 On average, the polar bear needs to eat a seal every five to six days for its body to produce enough fat to survive each year.
 This is a minimum amount, and if they are lucky to get more food, they will feed more frequently.

 The fat produced by the polar bear becomes one of its main protective layers against the cold.
-Polar bears must constantly be building up their fat to not draw on their energy reserves.
-A polar bear must hunt about six seals a month, equivalent to about 1 and a quarter meals a week.
+Polar bears must constantly build up their fat to not draw on their energy reserves.
+A polar bear must hunt about six seals a month, equivalent to one and a quarter meals a week.